 I'm probably a creative generalist (and I'd say an art of any kind is the medium for a creator), mixing special interests and long-term lines of inquiry with artworks, university (paid) and private (err… unpaid) research and freelance work, a process that recursively spawns new directions and ideas.

 This site is arranged in three main sections (containing more than first appears) plus this biog, each with it's own coloured links throughout the site.
 I like the tradition of easter eggs, so some links might not be obvious.
-Other sections exist only as web peninsulars with maybe a single link from some page or other, and not much of a way back (you know where the back button is :-)
+Other sections exist only as web peninsulars with maybe a single link from some page or other (like this one), and not much of a way back (you can find the back button :-)

 These are the people who inhabit the intersections of the Venn diagrams.
 They believe in ANDs rather than ORs.
 They're a member of more than one subset, more than one tribe.
 The reason these people are important is, just like merchants who go between real tribes, they carry ideas from one intellectual tribe to another.
 I call these people "glue people", because they not only join themselves to a tribe, they join tribes together.

-I produce art, music and text (mostly short stories) in an order of priority that varies constantly.
-I'm a self-taught dabbler in certain areas of mathematics and a doodling hacker/programmer, as well as an information addict with a huge interest span and an almost pathological aversion to specialisation.
+I produce art, music and text (mostly short stories) in an order that varies constantly.
+I'm a self-taught dabbler in certain areas of mathematics, a doodling programmer, and an information addict with a huge interest span and an almost pathological aversion to specialisation.
 I've stopped worrying about appearing naïve in any one sphere - focussing on one discipline is admirable but I just can't do it; I'd miss the multi-threaded connections.
 Other artists working with technology have highlighted this issue of disciplinary homelessness for 30 years or more; the venerable Leonardo magazine is testament to their tenacity.
 From 1998-2002 I was a visiting researcher at CCRS with many other artists, and exhibited a heartbeat-driven interactive artwork in 1999.
-I've delivered seminars on emerging interfaces and their implications for artists/audiences and accessibility, and for many years had a special interest in art-technology and disability, being one of the people turning DisabilityArtsOnline into an independent site under Arts Council England funding and reporting on emerging technology and disability, delivering seminars to various special interest groups.
-I research techology and culture, and teach under- and post-grad web stuff and design part-time at DeMontfort University, Leicester.
+I've delivered seminars on emerging interfaces and their implications for artists/audiences and accessibility, and for some years had a special interest in art-technology and disability, being one of the people turning DisabilityArtsOnline into an independent site under Arts Council England funding and reporting on emerging technology and disability, delivering seminars to various special interest groups.
+I research techology and culture, and teach under- and post-grad web technologies part-time.

 There's a 2011 video of me describing what I do at the IOCT, De Montfort University (UK), where I'm an eternal part-timer and senior research fellow.